 - The yield spread dips below zero when the short-term rate rises above the long-term rate.
 This is the inversion point.

-- +1.21 is the point for which the probability of recession begins, as assigned by Fed economists.
+- +1.21 is the point for which the probability of recession begins, as calculated by Fed economists.
 Yield spreads smaller than 1.21% predict successively greater probabilities of recessions one year forward.

-Each time since 1960 that the yield spread went negative we were in a recession approximately 12 months later.
+Each time since 1960 when the yield spread went negative we were in a recession approximately 12 months later.

 Real estate’s stake

-Now, the collective efforts of in-the-know real estate professionals will nurse the real estate market back to health.
 Going forward, more and more brokers and agents need to understand the workings of the yield spread as a gauge of the economy’s direction for the coming 12 months.
-Only then, with this insight, will the industry-wide frenzy to over-build, over-price and over-sell be tempered.
+Only then, with this insight, will industry-wide frenzies to over-build, over-price and over-acquire be tempered.

-Brokers and agents who track the yield spread will be given the foresight to shift their advice and spending routines before the changes in the market actually occur.
-In doing so they will seek out recession-proof niches of real estate (such as real estate owned (REO) sales, or property management) in which to weather the storm.
+Brokers and agents who track the yield spread glean the foresight needed to shift their advice to clients and personal spending before the changes in the market actually occur.
+In doing so they will seek out recession-proof niches of real estate (such as real estate owned (REO) sales, MLOs designation, or property management) in which to weather the storm.

 Great input for Real Estate Professionals.
 It’s self soothing that this information tailors nicely to their needs.
 The reality is that RE Professionals need to sell properties and their best interest is not their clients.
 Many RE professionals would be more than willing to drive their clients off the ledge for a $6000 commission.
 Housing is growing at a rate greater then basic economic fundamentals.
 Subprime mortgages were blamed for 2008, Today issues though different will get the ball rolling in another RE crash.